Can you leave the airport?

 Do I need ETIAS to leave Schiphol on a layover?

-Not yet — ETIAS launches late 2026 and even then starts with a transitional grace period.
+No — and it is now further away than the old guidance suggested.
+The EU has withdrawn its late-2026 target for ETIAS; eu-LISA has concluded that a 2026 launch is no longer feasible, 2027 is the expected window with no confirmed date, and a revised timeline is due after eu-LISA's September 2026 board meeting.
+A transitional grace period follows whenever it does start, so there is nothing to apply for and no fee to pay today.
 What IS live is the EES: since April 2026, your first Schengen entry includes biometric registration (fingerprints + photo), which adds queue time.
 Visa-free rules (90/180) otherwise apply for Australian, NZ, UK, US and most EU passports.

 Is 50 minutes enough to connect at Schiphol?